 - HOUSTON TYPOGRAPHY – Mural

-- New Sugar & Cloth Wall and Stairs
+- New Sugar & Cloth Walls and Stairs

 In Houston, the street art scene is flourishing!
 If you have even the slightest appreciation for street artwork, you need to take the time to visit Houston’s lively collection of murals.
-In fact, there are over 100 murals throughout the downtown area.
+There are over 100 murals throughout the downtown area.
 However, here are the top must-see murals the next time you’re in the town.
-All these murals are Instagram Worthy.
+All these murals are on Instagram Worthy.